Selected Paris Notes by Dish Stanley

-Two Concierge Services that will make all your reservations / book all your appointments for you - contact them as far in advance as possible.
+Concierge Services that will make your reservations / get your tickets / book your appointments for you - contact them as far in advance as possible.

 • Where Should I Go?
-I used this one for my recent trip.
-Seven months before the trip, I sent them a list of restaurants to book and things I wanted tickets for, then they made further suggestions based on my taste.
+I used this concierge for my recent trip.
+I sent Jeremie and Linda a list of restaurants to book and things I wanted tickets for, then they made further suggestions based on my taste.
 They price by the number of things you want reserved.

 • Paris Perfect Concierge I didn’t use this one myself, but a friend who regularly stays in the Paris Perfect apartments (and likes them) recommended this one.